 Price:$150USD per person

 At the top is the treasure!
-Magnificent Blue Lagoon, otherwise known as Laguna Humantay, which is an incredible and unforgettable shade of deep turquoise with the snow-capped Humantay glacial mountains in the background!
+The magnificent Humantay Blue Lagoon, otherwise known as Laguna Humantay, which is an incredible and unforgettable shade of deep turquoise with the snow-capped Humantay glacial mountains in the background!
 Of course, descent is usually a bit quicker than your initial climb, and when we get to the bottom, we’ll have a nice lunch prepared to reward you!
 With our hearts and bellies full, we will start our 3-hour return to Cusco in our private van.

 - Pick up from your hotel